 IRS Issues Final Regs on Meals and Entertainment

 The IRS has noted that the 2017 TCJA generally eliminated the deduction for any expenses related to activities typically considered entertainment, amusement or recreation.
 However, taxpayers may still deduct business expenses related to food and beverages if certain requirements are met.
 And that distinction has led to a lot of misunderstandings.
-In addition, the aid package passed at the end of 2020 changed the deduction limit for business meal deductions to 100%--look for additional guidance throughout 2021.

 The IRS resolves much of the confusion with the final regulations published in September 2020, which are briefly summarized in a news release.
 They address the disallowance of the deduction for expenditures related to entertainment, amusement or recreation activities, including the applicability of certain exceptions to this disallowance.
 They also provide guidance to determine whether an activity is considered entertainment.
 The final regulations also address the limitation on the deduction for food and beverage expenses.